GowriSankhar04/Lung-Disease-Classification/Readme.md

 Deployed models on Hugging Face for real-time inference

 Developed a Kotlin Android App with backend integration
+Deployed in play store (currently in review for production)

 Focus on educational and research applications